-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 * __A backend failure inside the drain loop__ invokes @onDeliveryFailure@ with the

-running failure total and the failure's detail, and the loop moves on to the next
+running failure total and the failure's detail, then the loop __backs off__ (bounded,

 * __Cancellation loses the buffer.__ The drain loop never returns, so the